jt-lanl/acd/README.md

 An example usage would be to run on the command line:

-    $python anomchange.py -i viareg.h5
+    $ python anomchange.py -i viareg.h5
+    shapes: (375, 450, 8) (375, 450, 8)
+    acd (375, 450) -229.31111944269998 667.9494633080571

 The output is the minimum and maximum value of the acd (anomalousness) array.
 That's not very practical, but it's handy for seeing how that range changes (or, in some cases, hopefully doesn't change) as you change various tiling options.
 The whole array is created in anomcahnge.py, so you can mine that for whatever information you need.

 There are several command line options, and you can run

-    $python anomchange.py -h
+    $ python anomchange.py -h

 to get a description of all of them.

 For instance, you can run

-    $python anomchange.py -i viareg.h5 --show
+    $ python anomchange.py -i viareg.h5 --show

 and it should pop up a window with an image of the anomalousness array.
 If you do use --show, it is handy to clip the values in the array to make anomalousness image more interpretable; eg '--acdclip 250' for this dataset shows a lot of structure.

 ### LCRA

-Local co-registration adjustment (LCRA) [3] suppresses a lot of small isolated anomalies, especially small linear features, that are caused by small misregistration effects; eg compare
+Local co-registration adjustment (LCRA) [3] suppresses a lot of spurious anomalies, especially small linear features, that are caused by small misregistration effects; eg compare

-    $python anomchange.py -i viareg.h5 --show --acdclip 250 -w 0
+    $ python anomchange.py -i viareg.h5 --show --acdclip 250 -w 0
-    $python anomchange.py -i viareg.h5 --show --acdclip 250 -w 1
+    $ python anomchange.py -i viareg.h5 --show --acdclip 250 -w 1
-    $python anomchange.py -i viareg.h5 --show --acdclip 250 -w 2
+    $ python anomchange.py -i viareg.h5 --show --acdclip 250 -w 2

 It really shows off the effect of w>0 (which is the LCRA radius).